-13.11 A new health hub is planned at Whitehill and Bordon.
-The council is working in partnership with the NHS, the Whitehill & Bordon Regeneration Company (WBRC) and the landowners the Defence Infrastructure Organisation (DIO), to bring a modern medical facility to the town centre.
-The Health Hub will bring together primary care, pharmacy and community health services under one roof in a modern, flexible building in the new town centre.
-Planning application is currently expected to be submitted in October 2023, with construction complete by winter 2025.
+13.12 A new health hub is planned at Whitehill and Bordon.
+The Council is working in partnership with the NHS (ICB), the Whitehill & Bordon Regeneration Company (WBRC) and the landowners the Defence Infrastructure Organisation (DIO), to bring a modern medical facility to the town centre.
+The Health Hub will bring together primary care, pharmacy and community health services under one roof in a modern fit for purpose, flexible building in the new town centre.
+A reserved matters planning application was approved in September 2024 (ref: 55587/211).